 The best option is to avoid all kind of plastics.
 Any bottle containing this material is classified with an identification code, and the most toxic ones are 3, 6 and 7:

 - LDPE: low density polyethylene

 - PS: polystyrene

 So what can we do?

 Do not fall into the trap!
-Nowadays recycling is no longer enough and is necessary changing our habits and applying fully the 3R rule (reduce, reuse and recycle).
+Nowadays recycling is no longer enough and is necessary changing our habits and applying fully the 5R rule (refuse, reduce, reuse, recycle and rot).
 We propose you some options:

 If we have achieved that you try to apply any of our tips, this post has already been worth it!